-1. Create a predictable environment.
+- 1. Create a predictable environment.
 Let people know what to expect, who to expect and when.
-Offer accurate and timely information to create more certainty and a feeling of safety.

-2. Involve autistic people with relevant expertise in reviewing the sensory environment, in a meaningful way.
+Offer accurate and timely information to create more certainty and support a feeling of safety. - 2.
+Involve autistic people with relevant expertise in reviewing the sensory environment, in a meaningful way.
 Every location is different and will have different things that need to be prioritised.
 Autistic people have different sensory perceptions, so it's critical to involve people.
-Listen and take action.Continue to review.
-It is beneficial to bring in external expertise, but it's also important to involve people using the space.
-Ask them what's working and what needs to change.

-3. Ensure all staff have training from autistic experts and allies that understand autism and sensory needs.
-All staff includes the multi-disciplinary team (MDT), healthcare staff, the ward team, facilities staff, educators, cooks, cleaners, and agency staff.

-4. Assess everyone's sensory need on admission and consider how sensory need will be accommodated and supported in care plans.
+Listen and take action.
+Continue to review.
+It can be beneficial to bring in external expertise, but it's also important to involve people using the space.
+Ask them what's working and what needs to change. - 3.
+Ensure all staff have training from autistic experts and allies that understand autism and sensory needs.
+All staff includes the MDT, healthcare staff, the ward team, facilities staff, educators, cooks, cleaners, and agency staff.
+Each of these roles impacts on an autistic person's experience. - 4.
+Assess everyone's sensory need on admission and consider how sensory need will be accommodated and supported in care plans.
 Support people to reduce problematic sensory inputs and manage these to support restraint reduction.
-As part of care planning, support people to do the things that help them to self-regulate, including repeated movement ("stimming"), access to hobbies and favourite possessions, quiet spaces, outdoor space, and access items such as noise cancelling headphones, caps, blankets etc.

-5. Personalise risk management and decision making.
+As part of care planning, support people to do the things that help them to self-regulate, including repeated movement ("stimming"), access to hobbies and favourite possessions, quiet spaces, outdoor space, and access items such as noise cancelling headphones, caps, blankets etc. - 5.
+Personalise risk management and decision making.
 Support people to have choice and control.
 Make decisions in relation to individuals, involving the person (and their family, as appropriate) wherever possible.
 Avoid blanket bans